crosscloudci/cross-cloud/ADDAPROJECT.md

                 - Link to cross cloud artwork repo
             - Rename the project names to envoy etc
             - Charts are the repo that we get the helm charts from
+            - Change timeout for how long your build takes
 7. Review pipelines
 	- Pipelines
         - manually add new to the url (***this is a workaround***)